eben-vranken/DeFetch/README.md

 # DeFetch
-Password manager built with ReactJS and Recoil in 1 week for the PanHub Hackathon
+Full-Stack password manager built with ReactJS for the PanHub Hackathon